 Application Procedure for Graduate Student Applicants

 Fulbright requires universities to conduct a campus screening process and evaluate all Fulbright applicants.
 The Graduate School works in collaboration with Fellowship Advising in the Office of International Programs to help students through the Fulbright application process.
 Interested graduate students please follow this link for information about the application process for graduate students.
 The first step in the process is to be in touch with Dr. Steve Gump, associate director of fellowship advising, to schedule a time to discuss your plans and review a draft of your project and personal statements.
-You may also contact Elaine Willey, assistant dean for academic support programs in the Graduate School, for more details or consult IIE's website for detailed information and the online application.
+You may also contact Elaine Willey, assistant dean for academic administration in the Graduate School, for more details or consult IIE's website for detailed information and the online application.

 Completed applications are evaluated by the Graduate School and the Fellowship Subcommittee.